-The “Buy” signal is triggered when the stock is coming out of a base formation and move above the 10 week moving average.
+The “Buy” signal is triggered when the stock is coming out of a base formation and moves above the 10-week moving average.

-Normally, profit target is 20% from its entry price point.
+Normally, the profit target is 20% from its entry price point.

 From the chart below, you can see the multiple entry points each time after it breaks out of its base.